 The North Yuba Watershed in the Tahoe National Forest is a special and ecologically important place.
 Unfortunately, like much of the planet, this landscape is facing increasing threats to the community, biodiversity, and ecosystem services.

-But, this is the story of collaborative success in a complex area and how a group of nine organization — the North Yuba Forest Partnership — effectively increased the pace and scale of the watershed’s resilience.
+But, this is the story of collaborative success in a complex area and how a group of nine organizations — the North Yuba Forest Partnership — effectively increased the pace and scale of the watershed’s resilience.
 Together, the partners worked on an unprecedented scale to collaboratively plan, analyze, finance (raising over $150M so far!), and implement forest restoration across 275,000 acres of the watershed.
+Being part of this collaborative planning process informed the creation of Vibrant Planet’s platform.

 Watch the below video series to learn how the North Yuba Watershed team achieved multi-jurisdictional planning success and how your organization and partners can too.